 The first step when planning your trade exit is to use a risk-reward ratio, as we covered back in the first lesson of this course.

 Your risk-reward ratio dictates how much profit you’ll need to target in order to justify the risk from any given position.
 A ratio of 1:1 means that a position with $20 of risk needs $20 potential profit, 1:2 means it would need $40 potential profit.

 What is a good risk-reward ratio?

 As ever on the markets, choosing your risk-reward ratio is a trade-off.
 That 1:1 ratio means any profits from a successful position will be immediately undone if you lose in the next one, so you’ll need a success rate north of 50% to make any money – leaving you little room for error.

 Go too high with your ratio, though, and you risk limiting the opportunities you can trade.
 A 1:5 ratio means you only need a few successful positions to earn a healthy return, but you might struggle to find trades, effectively freezing you out of the markets.
 Those trades will also inevitably have a lower probability of success, leaving you vulnerable to prolonged losing streaks.

 Much will depend on your chosen trading style.
 Position traders, for example, can target higher rewards for their risk because of the length of time they hold trades for.
-Day traders, on the other hand, aim to hit regular, smaller profits.
-So, they’ll often use a tighter ratio.
+Scalpers, on the other hand, aim to hit regular, smaller profits.
+So they’ll often use a tighter ratio.

-Remember, you can always tweak your risk-reward ratio if you don’t feel it is working.
+Remember, you can always tweak your risk-reward ratio if you don’t feel it’s working.
 You could try starting out with a 1:3 ratio, then adapt if you feel it’s too tight or loose.
 Just try to avoid making any changes while you have a position open.